 Also known as Sinaloan thorn-scrub, this community covers large areas in central, southern, and eastern Sonora.
-It picks up from west to east where the Sonoran Desert gives out in the Sonoran Sky Island and Sierra Madre foothills and valleys.
-Sometimes Sonoran Desert in canyons and slopes can begin to resemble thorn-scrub in structure.
-There are many places where one gradates into another in structure as well as species composition.
+From west to east Sonoran Desert gives way to thorn-scrub in the Sonoran Sky Island and Sierra Madre foothills and valleys.
+Sometimes Sonoran Desert in canyons and slopes gradates into thorn-scrub in structure as well as species composition.
 Thorn-scrub in turn gradates into its even closer relative, tropical deciduous forest, as you move southward or into sheltered canyons.
-In southern Sonora monsoons are heavier and more reliable and frost diminishes, especially in protected canyons, basically causing thorn-scrub to grow into tall "tropical deciduous forest, supporting increasingly tropical species assemblages.
+In southern Sonora monsoons are heavier and more reliable and frost diminishes, especially in protected canyons, basically causing thorn-scrub to grow into tall tropical deciduous forest, supporting increasingly tropical species assemblages.

 Thorn-scrub is adapted to mild or frost-free, dry winters.
 Many thorn-scrub species are drought deciduous and lose their leaves in the fall or winter and regain them with the return of the monsoons in late June and early July.
 Indeed a dry, grey thorn-scrub scene can transform into a buzzing, green rainforest within a few short weeks once monsoon rains begin.